The Theatre School > Conservatory > Undergraduate Conservatory > Dramaturgy / Criticism

 BFA Dramaturgy/Criticism Curriculum

 The first year curriculum is taken in collaboration with other theatre studies students and is an immersion into the culture of theatrical production and literature.
 Coursework includes script analysis, theatre history, and performance to facilitate critical thinking, and an experiential understanding of the theatrical process.
-Students also participate in three crew assignments in various areas of production.
+Students also participate in two crew assignments in various areas of production.

 Third-year students hone their critical thinking and writing skills through dramatic theory and journalistic criticism courses.
 Students also explore the production process through directing coursework, and can engage in elective theatre, English, or communication coursework.
-Students continue to participate in our season as production dramaturgs, and participate in two formal portfolio evaluations.
+Students continue to participate in our season as production dramaturgs and participate in formal portfolio evaluations.

-The fourth year is a transition year, further developing students’ abilities and preparing students to enter the profession.
-Coursework includes various career and networking opportunities, practical application of the students’ skills, and elective coursework in the individual area of interest.
+The fourth year is a transition year, further developing students’ abilities and preparing them to enter the profession.
+Coursework includes internships, various career and networking opportunities, practical application of the students’ skills, and elective coursework in the individual area of interest.
 Students continue to participate in our season as production dramaturgs and are placed in a professional internship of their choosing.

 Liberal Studies